ezra-varady/adxl372/README.md

 Python interface for adxl372 accelerometer.
-Currently incomplete, but fairly useable.
 An alternative for the existing IIO driver because I find the interface confusing, and I imagine other people do too.
+Missing a few things documented below, but largely useable.

 ### Example
 ```
 if __name__ == '__main__':